Theatre Design & Production

 Points of Pride

-- Two new theatres in Purdue’s new Visual Performing Arts Building opened in 2005.
+- Two theatres in Purdue’s new Visual Performing Arts Building opened in 2005.
 The Nancy T. Hansen Theatre is a proscenium house seating 300 people, while the Gordon Mallett Studio Theatre features a flexible configuration and seats 105-155 people.
 These new theatres complement additional, larger campus venues.

 - The study of Theatre includes both the classroom study and practical application of those studies.
 Therefore, the student is encouraged and expected to be an active member of our production community.
 In this laboratory setting, the student not only applies information and ideas learned in classes, but also learns the critical life lessons of responsibility, commitment, and cooperation, which are crucial skills needed for survival in the 21st century.